Lemar: 2004–2005: Time to Grow

-In early November 2004, Lemar released his first single from the album Time to Grow.
-"If There's Any Justice" reached number three on the UK Singles Chart, and has become one of Lemar's most recognised songs.
-Time to Grow was released following the single and peaked at number 8 on the UK Albums Chart, to date, the album has been certificated 2× Platinum by the BPI.
-Two other singles were released from the album, "Time to Grow" and "Don't Give It Up".
+In November 2004, Lemar released "If There's Any Justice", the lead single from his second studio album, Time to Grow.
+The single reached number three on the UK Singles Chart and became one of his most commercially successful releases.

+Time to Grow was released later that month and peaked at number eight on the UK Albums Chart.
+The album was certified double platinum by the BPI.
+Additional singles released from the album included "Time to Grow" and "Don't Give It Up".

-He is also one of the artists included on Band Aid 20's single "Do They Know It's Christmas?".
+During this period, Lemar appeared on BBC Radio 1's Live Lounge, performing a cover of U2's "Vertigo".
+He also contributed to Band Aid 20's charity single "Do They Know It's Christmas?".